dsbowen/hemlock/docs_md/setup/linux.md

 /home/<my-linux-username>/webdrivers/chromedriver
 ```

+If you came here from the Debug section of the tutorial, you're now ready to return to it and run the debugger.
+[Click here to go back to the Debug section of the tutorial](../tutorial/debug.md).

 ## Heroku

-Heroku is an easy and inexpensive service for deploying web applications, including hemlock applications.
+Heroku is an easy and inexpensive service for deploying web applications (i.e. putting them online), including hemlock applications. <a href="https://signup.heroku.com/" target="_blank">Sign up for heroku here</a>.

 You can install heroku-CLI using hemlock-CLI: